 Since my last visit to the rail yard, one of the red metal car doors had been pried wide open, revealing the engine room inside!
 With help from my trusty step ladder that never leaves my trunk, we scrambled inside.

-We tried our luck with the next car over, a passenger car with seating (!), but alas the room was chain linked shut.
+We tried our luck with the next car over, a passenger car with seating, but the room was chain linked shut.
 Given the extension cable running the length of the floor, the “Institute of Perception” was likely doing some remodeling to the inside.

 After our fill of exploring the rail yard, we packed the car caravan again and settled in for the drive out to the dunes.

 We arrived just in time for the beginning of golden hour.
-Because of the strong winds, the landscape changes every time I visited.
+Because of the strong winds at the Glamis sand dunes, the landscape changes every time I visited.
 Many of the rolling dunes had shifted shapes and placement.

-It was very windy this time, tousling our hair and blowing sand into our eyes.
-But the sand being lifted off the peaks of the dunes glowed gold in the setting sun.
+It was windy this time, tousling our hair and blowing sand into our eyes.
+The sand glowed gold in the setting sun as it lifted off the peaks of the dunes.

-We finished up with the smoke bombs and the four of us started the tiring trek back to the car.
-We reached the lot where there was still a glimmer of light on the horizon.
+When we reached the lot on the trek back, there was still a glimmer of light on the horizon.
 Amber and Jason cracked open two mini cans of champagne and toasted to a long but very successful day of shooting.

 I am so excited to be joining Amber and Jason on another adventure to Montego Bay in Jamaica for their wedding day!
 Cheers to you both.